xiecan2/xiecan2.github.io/index.md

 - **Multimodal irony detection**

-  **Task definition:** Given a multimodal social tweet including both text and images, we aim to detect whether there  was an sarcastic emotional tendency.
+  **Task definition:** Given a multimedia social tweet including both text and images, we aim to detect whether there  was an sarcastic emotional tendency.

   **Our work:** We utilize data enhancement methods such as EDA and text translation to eliminate the impact of  noise, and supervised contrast learning is used to train the model to learn the unbiased features of the data as  much as possible.
 Finally, we test our model on the Out-of-distribution(OOD) data set labeled by ourselves.